- 24 Oct 2023

 The following example queries for all open Tasks that are due this week and are assigned to the current user (who, in this example, has a user ID number of 1234):

 dueDate > "THISWEEK()" AND dueDate <= "THISWEEK() + 1 WEEK" AND status = "Open" AND targetType = "User" AND targetId = 1234

-This example queries for all open Tasks that are due this week and are assigned to the current user (who, in this example, has a user group ID of 39412) that include Artifacts relating to Emails:
+The following example queries for all open Cases assigned to the user’s team (which, in this example, has a user group ID of 39412) that include Artifacts relating to Emails:

 status = "Open" AND targetType = "Group" and targetId = 39412 AND hasArtifact (typeName LIKE "Email%")